MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 ## How to swap tokens on Uniswap?
-Go to the Uniswap web app https://app.uniswap.org/swap and search for and select the token you wish to swap.
+Go to the Uniswap web app swap page https://app.uniswap.org/swap and search for and select the token you wish to swap.

 `0x84efb4db4265966742fa3671aa841a8f21dd2d4f` for **MOR_Test_1 (MT1)**